zachmccabe/zachmccabe.github.io/about.md

 The focus of my photographic work is long-term projects and image libraries; mostly documentary [nonfiction.](https://www.zachmccabe.com/nonfiction.html)

 For many years I've also worked as a ranch hand.
-I'm a big fan of sunshine. 🍃 That experience is the force behind my ongoing photo project, "Laughing Lost in Briars."
+I'm a big fan of sunshine. 🍃 That experience inspired my ongoing photo project, "Laughing Lost in Briars."

 ## Where I work

 Currently I'm just down the road from DFW Airport in Texas.
-My clients and friends are worldwide.
+My friends are all over the map.

-### Remote work

-I have experience collaborating with small teams across 12 timezones. 📮 When I moved away after 2nd grade, my friend Brad sent me summer dispatches via cassette tape recordings he made and sent in the mail.
-That left a mark.
-I'm always working to improve my [communications skills](https://www.zachmccabe.com/just_ask.html) and toolkit.

-### Where I have experience

-North America and East Asia are where I have the most experience:
-  + I began my career working as a [photographer](https://www.zachmccabe.com/postcard.html) for clients in the PRC and HK.
-  + After acceptance into architecture school, I took a real deep breath, declined and instead went to a liberal arts college to study Chinese.
-  + I grew up in the US, China and Japan.

-Because life is deliciously weird, I've had the privilege of contributing to projects in some of the world's biggest cities, in the backcountry and a few places in between.